Review | Amazon’s new rotating, follow-you camera is useful — and invasive

 Amazon has taken a few steps I applaud.
 The microphone-off switch on the Echo Show physically covers the device’s camera.
 Amazon also says the data the Echo Show captures to track your body is all processed locally on the device.
 That means images aren’t ever sent to Amazon, though certain functions that require knowing if someone is near the device, like a video calling feature called Drop In, do pass information about presence to Amazon.

 But there are other new concerns.
-By default, the the camera-powered motion capability is on — and the Echo Show will track you when you interact with it in ways beyond video calls.
+By default, the camera-powered motion capability is on — and the Echo Show will track you when you interact with it in ways beyond video calls.
 To stop it in the moment, you say, “Alexa, stop following me.”
 That phrase alone should have given Amazon some pause it needed to build our trust with this function.

 If you dig around in the settings, you can find the option to turn off motion tracking or limit it to “select activities.”
 But there’s no option to track only during video calls.